 THE PERSONAL STATEMENT

-Sitting in front of Mrs D, beside the Royal Marsden consultant I was shadowing, I realised that as a doctor, treating a. patient’s emotional concerns is just as important as treating the actual disease.
+Sitting in front of Mrs D, beside the Royal Marsden consultant I was shadowing, I realised that as a doctor, treating a patient’s emotional concerns is just as important as treating the actual disease.
 A simple smile can work wonders.
 I also learnt how successful and worthwhile the mammography screening programme was, causing a 15% reduction in mortality rates.
-However, an article in the student BMJ made me think about the possible emotional, financial and physical stresses that over diagnosis can cause.
+However, an article in the student BMJ made me think about the possible emotional, financial and physical stresses that overdiagnosis can cause.
 At Medlink I was excited to start developing my own practical skills by using an ophthalmoscope.
 I was then amazed whilst witnessing a bronchoscopy, at both the doctor’s anatomical knowledge and dexterity.
-On my work experience on a respiratory ward at East Surrey Hospital I was struck by the seamless coordination of doctors, nurses, lab scientists and specialist teams.
-Doctors must be able to act as a leader within a team, so that the patients feel comfortable and secure.
+On my work experience on a respiratory ward at East Surrey Hospital, I was struck by the seamless coordination of doctors, nurses, lab scientists and specialist teams.
+Doctors must be able to act as a leader within a team so that the patients feel comfortable and secure.

 At the Royal Marsden, seeing medicine as an academic pursuit as well as a practical one, cemented my passion for the field.
 I became inspired to read The Molecular Biology of Cancer by Lauren Pecorino and Cancer by Paul Scoffing which, whilst fascinating, left me eager for more answers than they (or current research) could provide.
 As stem cells’ infinite ability to divide is drawn from the up-regulation of telomerase – as for cancer cells – does this feature cause them to acquire so many mutations that they end up inextricably linked to tumorigenesis?
 Furthermore, is cancer an inevitable price we pay for life?
 It was then, through studying depolarisation and the cardiac cycle in biology, that I started to wonder why malignant cardiac tumours are so rare.
-I find the extent of current research awe inspiring but was also excited to discover that in every avenue of medicine I looked, I had so many questions that are still, as yet, unanswerable.
+I find the extent of current research awe-inspiring but was also excited to discover that in every avenue of medicine I looked at, I had so many questions that are still, as yet, unanswerable.

 Medicine also requires strong interpersonal skills.
 Helping out at The School for Profound Education was daunting and had a steep learning curve for me, especially the challenge of communicating wholly non-verbally.
-However, I found that devoting my time to the care and support of these children through a range of activities from changing feed bags to wheelchair ban dancing was immensely satisfying.
-Helping the ‘learners’ to enjoy life’s full potential made me realise, that despite the huge commitment, being a doctor and dedicating yourself to ensuring people get the most out of their lives would always be rewarding and worthwhile.
+However, I found that devoting my time to the care and support of these children through a range of activities from changing feed bags to wheelchair barn dancing was immensely satisfying.
+Helping the ‘learners’ to enjoy life’s full potential made me realise that despite the huge commitment, being a doctor and dedicating yourself to ensuring people get the most out of their lives would always be rewarding and worthwhile.
 I was also interested to learn and research further the conditions some of the children had – a common example among the girls being Retts syndrome.

 I have been elected as a Senior Prefect and also House Captain at my school.
-Finding time to relax is vital in medicine and I fmd playing guitar (grade VI) and piano perfect for me to do so.
+Finding time to relax is vital in medicine and I find playing guitar (grade VI) and piano perfect for me to do so.
 I have enjoyed engaging with German both in and outside of school, as an exciting opportunity to learn not just a language but also more about a foreign culture; participating in various international exchanges has enabled me to appreciate this fast-hand.
 I developed teamwork skills on my Gold Duke of Edinburgh expedition, and have been Club Captain of my swimming club for the last two years.
-Through perseverance and determination I have pushed myself to succeed in competitions and I strive to approach academic life with a similar drive.
+Through perseverance and determination, I have pushed myself to succeed in competitions and I strive to approach academic life with a similar drive.
 As a voluntary ASA qualified swimming teacher, and through teaching English skills at my school, I have had valuable experience of the challenges of helping, leading and interacting with young children – in particular when I had to clear the pool and improvise a session in an emergency.

 I aspire to be the doctor aiding Mrs D through such tough times.
-When I retire I hope to be able to look back on my career and know that I have made a. positive impact on society.
+When I retire I hope to be able to look back on my career and know that I have made a positive impact on society.
 Medicine would allow me to achieve this.